harrellbm/Bookletic/example/example.typ

   ],
 )

+// Note: You can use the regular page function to set the paper size, and outside margins
+#set page(flipped: true, paper: "us-legal", margin: (top: 0.5in, bottom: 0.5in, left: 0.5in, right: 0.5in))

+// Use bookletic's sig function to set booklet specific settings
 #sig(
-  signature-paper: "us-legal", // Paper size for the booklet
-  page-margin-top: 0.5in, // Top margin for each page
-  page-margin-bottom: 0.5in, // Bottom margin for each page
-  page-margin-binding: 1in, // Binding margin for each page
+  page-margin-binding: 0.5in, // Binding margin for each page
-  page-margin-edge: 0.5in, // Edge margin for each page
-  page-border: none, // Whether to draw a border around each page
+  page-border: none, // Whether to draw a border around each page eg, luma(0)
   draft: false, // Whether to output draft or final layout
   p-num-layout: ( // Refer to example below for further explination of page number usage
     (
       p-num-start: 1,
       p-num-alt-start: none,
       p-num-pattern: "~ 1 ~",
-      p-num-placment: bottom,
+      p-num-placement: bottom,
-      p-num-align-horizontal: center,
+      p-num-align-horizontal: right,
+      p-num-halign-alternate: true,
       p-num-align-vertical: horizon,
       p-num-pad-left: 0pt,
       p-num-pad-horizontal: 0pt,